Economic Growth, Cycles and Policy

 The Barro-Gordon (1983) Model I

-The model a CB that bases in actions on a social welfare function (discrete-monetary policy).
+The model describes a CB that bases its actions on a social welfare function (discretionary monetary policy).

-The CB can directly coose an infòation rate for the short-run.
+The CB can directly choose an inflation rate for the short-run.

 The private sector is the second player and it is described by rational expectations, we then model a strategic game with simultaneous decisions.

-The social welfare funtion can be defined as:
+The social welfare function can be defined as:

 or as a loss function as: